 Merging universities was an easy option for the government during Kader Asmal’s education ministry (1999 to 2004).
 Differentiation – for instance, classifying some universities as research-intensive and others as mainly teaching institutions – would have required a great deal of political persuasion and lasting acrimony.

 Mergers were costly but, once decreed, the details could be left to the institutions concerned.
+In short, they were an expedient solution in many ways, adroitly transferring political tensions to the newly created universities.

 Education analyst Patrick Fish summed up the history of South African university mergers as “neither transparent nor carried out for any of the reasons that usually lie behind a merger”; they failed to achieve efficiencies or financial economies of scale and probably cost the taxpayer because no significant part of a partially rotten system was closed down.